 INCREASED DISCLOSURE OBLIGATIONS

-The new Act features increased disclosure obligations for greater public transparency, including, but not limited to, public disclosure of remuneration of certain directors, employees and contractors.
+The new Act features increased disclosure obligations for greater public bc transparency, including, but not limited to, public disclosure of remuneration of certain directors, employees and contractors.

 “SENIOR MANAGERS” AND DIRECTORS MUST MEET SAME QUALIFICATION CRITERIA

-The newly introduced concept of “senior managers” identifies one or more individuals appointed by the Board of Directors, who will in turn exercise delegated authority to manage the activities and internal affairs of the society either as a whole, or in respect of a principal unit of it.
+The newly introduced concept of “senior managers” identifies one or more individuals appointed by the Board of Directors, who will in turn exercise delegated authority to manage the activities and internal affairs of the new society act bc either as a whole, or in respect of a principal unit of it.
 The Act also sets out very clear qualifications for directors and senior managers, and any director who does not meet these qualifications will be required to resign.

 INTRODUCTION OF “MEMBER-FUNDED” SOCIETIES

-Member-funded societies are another new concept that did not exist under the previous Act, offering relaxed governance rules to certain societies that receive minimal public funding.
+Member-funded societies are another new concept that did not exist under the previous Act, offering relaxed governance rules to certain bc societies online that receive minimal public funding.
 For more information on member-funded societies, and to find out if it’s appropriate for you to become a member-funded society, check out our detailed information package found here.